Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be transported across the external memory interface within a second.
-It's calculated by multiplying the bus width by its memory speed.
-If the card has DDR memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be transferred past the external memory interface in one second.
+It's calculated by multiplying the bus width by the speed of its memory.
+If the card has DDR type memory, it should be multiplied by 2 again.
 If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
-This is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

 Display Prices